Cannon River's sustainable farming group celebrates day for local growers

-An initiative to celebrate local growers, producers and consumers will soon come to the area.
+An initiative to celebrate local growers, producers and consumers recently impacted the area.

-The Cannon River chapter of the Sustainable Farming Association will be holding a campaign to help elevate local farms and businesses in honor of World Localization Day.
-World Localization Day on June 20 is an event to celebrate the growing worldwide localization movement which “aims to restore the community fabric and human-scale, ecological economies, with a central focus on local food systems,” according to worldlocalizationday.org.
+The Cannon River chapter of the Sustainable Farming Association held a campaign to help elevate local farms and businesses in honor of World Localization Day.
+World Localization Day on June 20 was an event to celebrate the growing worldwide localization movement, which “aims to restore the community fabric and human-scale, ecological economies, with a central focus on local food systems,” according to worldlocalizationday.org.

 “For the small farms and food-related businesses in our area, every day is Food Localization Day,” said Gwen Anderson, SFA-Cannon River secretary.

-World Localization Day is a global celebration and the website for the day offers panels, workshops and talks virtually throughout the week leading up to June 20.
-Related events are scheduled throughout the world from places such as Mexico, Nepal, Australia, Sweden and many other countries.
-Members of the local sustainable farming chapter are also hoping on board and celebrating in their own way.
+World Localization Day is a global celebration and the website for the day offered panels, workshops and talks virtually throughout the week leading up to June 20.
+Related events took place throughout the world from places such as Mexico, Nepal, Australia, Sweden and many other countries.
+Members of the local sustainable farming chapter are also hopping on board and celebrating in their own way.

-While SFA chapters can be found all across the state, the Cannon River chapter plans to spotlight the global event through SFA-Cannon River’s social media pages during the week leading up to June 20.
+While SFA chapters can be found all across the state, the Cannon River chapter, which includes several local counties, spotlighted the global event through SFA-Cannon River’s social media pages during the week leading up to June 20.
 Multiple members of the local SFA chapter are also collaboratively involved in the Cannon Valley Grown project, a project which supports producers with business-to-business projects throughout the year, Anderson said.
-Posts will also be made on the Cannon Valley Grown social media pages.

 The campaign is an effort to encourage folks to think about localizing their purchases every day of the year, said Maddy Bartsch, social media and community outreach manager.
 The hope is that the posts may persuade people to swap out an item they may normally get to purchase a local item.